This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Sobriety will let your liver rest after all that work of constantly processing alcohol out of your blood.

-But alcoholic beverages also trigger oxidative stress in the liver since alcohol diminishes the liver’s antioxidants.
+Alcoholic beverages also trigger oxidative stress in the liver, since alcohol diminishes the liver’s antioxidants.
 Beyond that, once damage is done to the liver, a prolonged immune response increases inflammation in your liver.

 Not drinking alcohol fixes these problems in the liver, too.